 What a time to be a Peaky Blinders fan.
-Season five just ended with a typically epic finale, we just enjoyed The Legitimate Peaky Blinders Festival, a VR game is in the works, and there’s talk of a film and various spin-offs.
-And that’s not all.
-It looks like season six could be hitting our screens much sooner than you’d expect.
+Season five ended with a typically epic finale, we enjoyed The Legitimate Peaky Blinders Festival, a VR game is in the works, and there’s talk of a film and various spin-offs.

-Here’s everything we know about season six so far…
+Here’s everything we know about season six, which will be the show’s last, so far…

 What’s the latest news?

-- Show writer Steven Knight also told us what else to expect from the next series.
+- Show writer Steven Knight tells us what else to expect from the next series.
 Watch our exclusive interview below…

 When will season six start shooting?

 It was confirmed in January 2021 that filming had finally begun, creator Steven Knight also teasing that the “story will continue in another form” following the conclusion of the show with season six.